Nutrition

 - In a medium-low heat skillet, cook diced onion until translucent.

-- Add garlic to this and cook for another 2-3 minutes, stirring regularly to avoid burning
+- Add garlic to this and cook for another 2-3 minutes, stirring regularly to avoid burning.

 - In a medium-low heat pan, begin cooking mushrooms.
 Add the tofu gravy mixture into the pan with the mushrooms.